 If one child in a group of siblings gets it, the other children are extremely likely to become infected if they have not already had the disease or been vaccinated.
 Although infants who are breastfed are usually protected against most common childhood infections, they receive no protection against whooping cough.
 This is why early vaccination is recommended.
 Children with a cold or cough should be kept away from non-vaccinated children as well as women in labour and newborn babies.

 Whooping cough commonly affects infants and young children but can also be prevented by immunization with pertussis vaccine.
 Pertussis vaccine is most commonly given in combination with the vaccines for diphtheria and tetanus.
 (Pertussis is the 'P' in the DTaP combination vaccination routinely given to children, and the 'p' in the Tdap vaccine administered to adolescents and adults) Since immunity from the pertussis vaccine wears off with time, many teenagers and adults get whooping cough.

 Medicines & Prescriptions: The best remedies for whooping cough are Aparajita Leha, Dashamuli Ghrita, Kantakaryavaleh, and Panchmuli Kashaya.

 These may be taken as indicated on the packing or as prescribed by the physician.

 Home Remedies: Juice of ginger i.e. 14 ml, with an equal quantity of honey, taken twice a day is also helpful.

-: The dietary regimen for whooping cough is the same as prescribed for dry, hacking coughs or disorders of the throat.
+Diet and Other Regimen: The dietary regimen for whooping cough is the same as prescribed for dry, hacking coughs or disorders of the throat.

 Castor oil should be administered occasionally to the patient to relieve his constipation, and also to relieve the pain he is liable to feel because the paroxysms make his abdominal muscles tender.
 The patient must be protected against exposure and sudden colds.
 These are actually liable to aggravate his condition and hamper a quick recovery.